BIBLE PASSAGE:

 And when James referred to Abraham,

-we see the importance of our actions.
+we can see the importance of our actions.

 Was not our father Abraham considered righteous for what he